surt91/portfolio/content/aboutme.rst

 exact solutions of moderately sized traveling salesperson instances using *linear programming* or just pushing the envelope of the system sizes which can be simulated.

-Currently I am working on simple models for opinion dynamics as well as real world data obtained from a large social network to obtain a better understanding how opinions change with time and which mechanisms lead to the patterns observed in society.